Rutland Roman villa: Triclinium

 The dining room with the Hector mosaic was a later addition to the main villa for public feasting, suggesting that the owners wanted to impress with their wealth and Roman culture.

+The mosaic measures 11 m by nearly 7 m.
+The mosaic is made up of four rectangular sections, one decorated with guilloche; the other three depicting scenes from the Trojan War concerning Achilles killing Hector and ransoming his body.
+The first panel shows Achilles and Hector fighting from their chariots.
+In the second, Achilles drags Hector's body behind his chariot, while Hector's father Priam and an unidentified figure, possibly a Greek soldier, look on.
+The third panel, which is badly damaged by fire, shows Priam paying a ransom for Hector's body.

-The mosaic measures 11 m by nearly 7 m and depicts the battle between Achilles and Hector at the end of the Trojan War.
-It is the first example of imagery from the Iliad discovered from Roman Britain and is one of only a few in the whole of Europe (such as the Villa Romana del Tellaro in Sicily).
+It was thought to be the first example of imagery from Homer's Iliad discovered from Roman Britain and one of only a few in the whole of Europe (such as the Villa Romana del Tellaro in Sicily).
+Further research by Jane Masséglia and a team from the University of Leicester has determined the piece presented an alternative version of the Trojan War story, told by the Greek playwright Aeschylus in the Phrygians, and the imagery followed models from the Mediterranean world.
 It indicates that the owner had a refined taste, knowledge of classical literature and wanted to express it publicly.

 Large hall building

 Excavations in 2022 revealed a large hall building about 50 m away from the main villa.
 It was originally a timber barn for a farm with large timber posts supporting two storeys.
 It was converted into a stone building in the 3rd or 4th century with one end becoming a thermal bath suite and also residential rooms, while the other end was still used for agriculture or workshops.